 Points of Interest in Ma’ayan Harod National Park

 The Hankin House stands in the center of the national park overlooking Harod Spring.
 Today the house is a museum documenting the life of Yehoshua Hankin (1864 - 1945) who was responsible for buying more than 600,000 dunams of land across the country for the Jewish people who came to establish the State of Israel in the 1940s.
 Hankin is known as the “redeemer of the lands of the valley” and is buried with his wife alongside the house.

 The grave is at the highest point in the park and is a great place for views across the Lower Galilee, Harod Valley, and Yizrael Valley.
 During the War of Independence, seven local young men lost their lives on Mt.
 Gilboa.
 Today a memorial commemorates their lives and the lives of those lost in all battles fought in the valley.
 The memorial was created by sculptor David Palombo.
 The iron memorial sculpture is shaped like a bridge torn in places by flames of fire with two symbolic figures rising from the bridge.

 Visiting Ma’ayan Harod National Park

-Visitors to the park can see Gideon’s cave and Ma’ayan Herod.
+Visitors to the park can see Gideon’s cave and Ma’ayan Harod.
 They can swim in a large recreational pool and visit the Hankin Museum House.
 Alongside the house are the memorial, lookout point, and Hankin’s grave.
 A large lawn has been set aside for camping overnight.
 The park can also accommodate caravans and tents.
 There are facilities such as picnic tables, mobile phone charging stations, toilets, and showers.
-At the park visitors can enjoy a pleasant day in the sun but also known that this valley has seen remarkable historic events.
+At the park, visitors can enjoy a pleasant day in the sun but also know that this valley has seen remarkable historic events.